 Mark Phillips QC QC 1999, Called to the Bar 1984

-Mark is an advocate with 35 years’ experience, 22 of which have been as Silk.
-He.
-His trial advocacy includes successfully defending the Bank of England against the claim made arising out of its regulation of BCCI (a trial that lasted 2 years) and successfully represented the GT Liquidators in the Saad fraud trial that lasted for 129 days in Court over 12 months.
-His current cases include representing Lehman US (LBHI).
-He represents Lehmans US in the applications to determine the relative ranking of subordinated debt instruments.
+Mark is especially well known for his tenacity in cross examination and resilience during long trials.
+He successfully defended the Bank of England in a two-year trial against the claim made arising out of its regulation of BCCI and defended the GT Liquidators in the Saad fraud trial that lasted for 129 days in Court over 12 months.

-Mark also has an extensive sports law practice.
-He was involved in the establishment of the Premier League for the “big 5 clubs” and has appeared at several disciplinary and regulatory hearings.
-He prosecuted Manchester City on behalf of UEFA, and Sheffield Wednesday and Derby County on behalf of the Football League.
-He has appeared for Lewis Hamilton in relation to several matters including the “Ferrari Gate” hearing (that attracted the headline “QC saves Hamilton”).
+Mark also has a high-profile sports law practice.
+He was involved in the establishment of the Premier League for the “big 5 clubs”.
+In 2013 he advised the chairman of the FA on changes that could be made in English Football to help the England Team win a major championship.
+He has appeared at several disciplinary and regulatory hearings.
+He prosecuted Manchester City on behalf of UEFA, and Sheffield Wednesday and Derby County on behalf of the Football League and has appeared for Lewis Hamilton in relation to several matters including the “Ferrari Gate” hearing.
+He has assisted with the future of football regulation and the EFL’s covid task force.

 Mark has extensive experience in all aspects of insolvency and restructuring.